Platforms Are Not a Business Plan

 They can disappear your reach overnight.

 You’re always adapting.
-Rarely designing.

-What Creator‑First Actually Means
+What Creator-First Actually Means (In the AllieVerse OS)

 In the AllieVerse OS, Creator-First means the creator is the core asset.